iPod Pedometer Function

 The Nikeplus screen has a convenient Facebook button to post your challenge total to your Facebook page to brag to your friends.

-Nike + iPod Sport KitYou can use the Nike + iPod Sport Kit with the fifth generation iPod nano.
+Nike + iPod Sport KitYou can use the Nike + iPod Sport Kit with the fifth generation iPod nano and later versions.
 By using the transmitter and shoe pod, you can also record speed and distance.
 Nike + iPod Sport Kit Review.
 However, the sport kit doesn't record steps, so if you want to track steps as well, engage the Pedometer function.

 With the stopwatch running, you can use the Menu to click out and use other functions.
 But to record a lap, you will have to return to the Stopwatch.